Self-Sustainability of Energy Harvesting Systems: Concept, Analysis, and Design: System Model, Assumptions, and the Concept of Self-Sustainability

 \begin{definition} We define the \tbf{self-sustainability probability} of an energy harvesting system as the probability that the first time to outage $\tau$ is at infinity.
 Likewise, the \tbf{eventual outage probability} is the probability that the first time to outage $\tau$ is finite.
 That is, \beq \phi(u_0, p, \infty) = 1 - P(\tau < \infty|u_0, p) = 1 - \psi(u_0, p, \infty), \eeq where $\phi(u_0, p, \infty)$ denotes the self-sustainability probability and $\psi(u_0, p, \infty)$ denotes the eventual outage probability. \end{definition}

 Since $p$ is held constant and $T = \infty$, from here on, we will drop these two parameters in the argument, and simply refer to the self-sustainability probability and eventual outage probability as a function of $u_0$ as given by $\phi(u_0)$ and $\psi(u_0)$.
+Thus, $u_0$ is the control parameter.